coverflex-tech/backend-exercise/backend/README.md

 ## 10 - Deduct price from user balance

 Up until now we are not decreasing the user's balance by the amount necessary, so let's fix that.
 Let's also fix some tests.

+## 11 - Fix errors: product absent or already bought

+Due to DB-level constraints, we currently get Postgrex errors when trying to buy a non-existent product, or one that the user has already bought.
+We need to convert these errors into useful JSON messages for the frontend.

+In order to be more specific, the error code 422 Unprocessable Entity is used instead of the more general 400 Bad Request.
+404 Not Found could be used for the case where the order contains a non-existent product, but its semantics do not seem to fit well with a POST request that aims to create an order rather than find a given product.
+So 422 it is then.